Tokens

 API tokens provide fine-grained control for accessing different platform features.
 All API tokens have a scope that allows you to define exactly which features the token can be used for, and what type of actions can be performed with it.

 Integration with third-party systems, like CI/CD pipelines, requires API tokens to allow the integration plugins to call the required features.
-For more details, see CI/CD integrations.
+For more details, see CI/CD integration.

 All platform users can create and revoke API tokens in their user profile settings.
 Each API token must have a unique name so that it can be referenced without ambiguity.